kantraksel/CzikenCore/USAGE.md

 ## Configuration file
 Server options:
-- AuthenticationTime <number> - time in ticks (20 ticks = 1 second).
+- AuthenticationTime <number/20> - time in ticks (20 ticks = 1 second).
 Should be enought high not to timeout regular players (default Forge timeout is 30 seconds)
-- AuthenticationTries <number> - how many times player can send invalid token before he gets banned
+- AuthenticationTries <number/1> - how many times player can send invalid token before he gets banned
 - CountNoMessage <true/false> - if player does not send token, should it be counted to AuthenticationTries?
 Does not affect on server world security, still player can do nothing :)
 - EnableAutoban <true/false> - if an IP address fails to authenticate *AuthenticationTries* times, should server ban it?
 - RemovePlayerOnBan <true/false> - if operator/console bans player, should server delete his token?
+- EnableDirectoryStream <true/false> - experminetal feature.
+Changes way that server reads local storage. *Theoretically* it's cheaper, but unconfirmed
+- SaveOnStop <true/false> - save storage on server stop.
+Disabled by default.
+Remember that storage is saved on every change

 Client options:
 - None